BrennanOrmes/antaeus/DevDiary.md

 perfect for my scenario as I wanted to see if the retry would call the update method in the invoice service with a pending status.

+#### Monday 11th of April (1 hour)
+Spent some time implementing JobRunr.
+Things seemed to be going smoothly until I hit an error that JobRunr was incompatible with the current version of kotlin.
+This is a shame, since it has support for recurring jobs scheduling.

 ### Improvements

 - Move the batch method to its own service, this would allow it to be easier to test, since you can mock the services it will use